 Budgets aren’t only useful for enterprises and multinational corporations.
 To scale your business effectively, you need to maintain one too.

-Research shows that budgeting is especially important for small businesses—CB Insights found that 38% of them fail due to lack of funds.
-Unfortunately, managing your budget with spreadsheets isn’t ideal either.
+Research shows that budgeting is especially important for small businesses—CB Insights found that 38% of them fail due to a lack of funds.
+Unfortunately, financial planning and budget management with spreadsheets isn’t ideal either.
 In a survey conducted earlier this year, 98% of office workers reported that their employers had lost money because of Excel errors.

 So what’s a business owner to do?